 If you want to be a little more creative with the drawing your children produce, or want to push their drawing towards a more individual, abstracted response, why not try a one of these ideas.

-Start by taking an object, maybe an interesting vase, and get the children to make a quick large sketch of it on A3 paper, now change the position of the vase so their view point changes and get them to draw it again, BUT get them to draw it directly on top of the previous drawing.
-Do this a number of times from different angles, how extreme you want to make the viewing angle is up to you – experiment.
+Start by taking an object, maybe an interesting vase, and get the children to make a quick large sketch of it on A3 paper.
+Now change the position of the vase so their view point changes and get them to draw it again.
+This time get them to draw it directly on top of the previous drawing.
+Do this a number of times from different angles.
+How extreme you want to make the viewing angle is up to you – experiment.